GabrielSlima/blog/articles/clean-code-objects-data-structures.md

         <br>
         The book (clean code) has a little observation about those cases.
 Data Structures, by not having busines logic, could have public variables.
-        So in our example, if this application was a catalog of apps and <b>App</b> was just a Data Structure, then accessing it throught the <b>SmartPhone</b> would'nt break the rules of Demeter's law at all.
+        So in our example, if this application was a catalog of apps and <b>App</b> was just a Data Structure, then accessing it throught the <b>SmartPhone</b> wouldn't break the rules of Demeter's law at all.
     </p>
     <h3>Final thoughts</h3>
     <p>